 S. Violations:

-Option 1: State/Local distinction

 It shall be the responsibility of the establishment, permit holder and/or his or her business agent, and not their employees, to ensure compliance with all sections of this regulation.
 For violations of the sections of this regulation that incorporate G.L. c.
 270, §§6, 28, 29 and 105 CMR 665, the following penalties apply:

-In the case of a first violation, a fine of one thousand dollars ($1,000.00) shall be issued and, additionally, if the violation is a sale of a tobacco product to a person under the age of 21, the Tobacco Product Sales Permit shall be suspended per 105 CMR 665.040(d), for five (5) consecutive business days.
+In the case of a first violation, a fine of one thousand dollars ($1,000.00) shall be issued.

-In the case of a second violation within thirty-six (36) months of the date of the current violation, a fine of two thousand dollars ($2,000.00) shall be issued and the Tobacco Product Sales Permit shall be suspended for seven (7) consecutive business days.
+In the case of a second violation within thirty-six (36) months of the date of the current violation, a fine of two thousand dollars ($2,000.00) shall be issued and the Tobacco Product Sales Permit shall be suspended for seven (7) consecutive business days; dates to be determined at show cause hearing before the Board of Health.

-In the case of three or more violations within a thirty-six (36)-month period, a fine of five thousand dollars ($5,000.00) shall be issued and the Tobacco Product Sales Permit shall be suspended for thirty (30) consecutive business days.
+In the case of three or more violations within a thirty-six (36)-month period, a fine of five thousand dollars ($5,000.00) shall be issued and the Tobacco Product Sales Permit shall be suspended for thirty (30) consecutive business days; dates to be determined at show cause hearing before the Board of Health.

-For violations of all other sections specific to Harwich, the violator shall receive:
+For violations of all other sections specific to Harwich starting the effective date of these Regulations, the violator shall receive:

 In the case of a first violation, a fine of one hundred dollars ($100.00).

-In the case of a second violation within thirty-six (36) months of the date of the current violation, a fine of two hundred dollars ($200.00) and the Tobacco Product Sales Permit shall be suspended for seven (7) consecutive business days.
+In the case of a second violation within thirty-six (36) months of the date of the current violation, a fine of two hundred dollars ($200.00) and the Tobacco Product Sales Permit shall be suspended for seven (7) consecutive business days; dates to be determined at show cause hearing before the Board of Health..

-In the case of three or more violations within a thirty-six (36)-month period, a fine of three hundred dollars ($300.00) and the Tobacco Product Sales Permit shall be suspended for thirty (30) consecutive business days.
+In the case of three or more violations within a thirty-six (36)-month period, a fine of three hundred dollars ($300.00) and the Tobacco Product Sales Permit shall be suspended for thirty (30) consecutive business days; dates to be determined at show cause hearing before the Board of Health..

 List of State Law Fines and Local Regulation Fines: